9elements/CSS-Cafe-v2/src/events/lisi-linhart.md

 speaker: "Lisi Linhart"
 speakerImage: "lisi-linhart"
 description: ""
-videoId : "F34JhFMVK0s"
+videoId: "F34JhFMVK0s"
 videoTitle: "CSS Houdini – Painting the Web"
+speakerBio: |-
-speakerBio: "Lisi is a frontend engineer with a M.Sc. degree in Computer Science.
+  Lisi is a frontend engineer with a M.Sc. degree in Computer Science.
 Additional to her background in media technology & design, she has a passion for creating better experiences for anyone using the web.
 She currently works at Storyblok, remotely from Salzburg, Austria.

   In the past she taught several web development as well as media design classes at an university, where she got to work closely with students from different backgrounds.
 Since then she enjoys teaching developers and helping make the web platform better, either by running workshops at conferences or creating technical content on her blog.

   If Lisi is not coding something, you will often find her doing something creative or learning something new, like creating something with wood or arduinos.
-"

 twitter:
   url: "https://twitter.com/lisi_linhart"
   text: "@lisi_linhart"